kunleawsudemy/sysops/aws-fundamentals/working-with-files-on-efs.md

 sudo mount -t nfs4 -o nfsvers=4.1,rsize=1048576,wsize=1048576,hard,timeo=600,retrans=2,noresvport fs-023adf2979936b0be.efs.us-east-1.amazonaws.com:/ ~/efs-mount-point
 4. Create a file on the file system
-5. Add a file system policy to enforce encryption in-transit
+5. Add a file system policy to enforce encryption in-transit Go to EFS Console
+    Click on File System Policy Tab
+    Click on edit
+    Select "Enforce in-transit encryption for all clients" Click save

 6. Unmount (make sure to change directory out of efs-mount-point first) sudo umount ~/efs-mount-point
-4. Mount again using the EFS client (what happens?)
+7. Mount again using the EFS client (what happens?)

 ## Mount using the EFS utils (perform steps on both instances)
 1. Install EFS utils